l0wc0ster/blog/jwt.md

 python3 jwt_tool.py -b -S hs256 -p 'keypass' $(echo -n '{"typ":"JWT","alg":"HS256"}' | base64).$(echo -n '{"data": {"username": "jaki"}}' | base64 -w0).
 ```

-In this case, it is represented an attack on the JWT, where the HEADER section uses reading the private key to decrypt the token:
+In this case, it is represented an attack on the JWT, where the HEADER section uses reading the private key to decrypt the token.
+Imagine you have user JWT token after registering on the web application, and your goal is to elevate your rights

 ```
 HEADER: